bbarad/Live2D/readme.md

 __Job Output__
 This subpanel has the last 1000 lines of the processing log available.
 It can be used to get information about processing, and generally should have errors logged (See [When Something Goes Terribly Wrong](#when-something-goes-terribly-wrong)).

+## Migrating to offline processing.
+Live 2D iteratively generates a combined particle stack, named `combined_stack.mrcs`, and a combined cisTEM-style star file named `combined_stack.star`, which can be used (in addition to the `allparticles` starfile output by Warp) to import particles for further classification and refinement using standard 3DEM software such as relion, cryosparc, and cisTEM.
+This is often more convenient than combining the particle stacks output by Warp manually.

+Additionally, more comprehensive Live 2D (+ Warp) results can be imported for off-line processing using `cisTEM 2`. `cisTEM 2` (`>=r1125`) includes a command line program called `warp_to_cistem` that will generate a new `cisTEM` project and import results from Warp, and if desired, results from Live2D.
+The program allows for import of as much or as little information as desired, from movies alone all the way through importing classification results.
+The results are imported to allow for complete cisTEM functionality, including resizing boxes, choosing particle subsets from 2d classes, adjusting particle picks, refining CTF, etc. __NB: Most files are not copied to the cisTEM project folder and instead are referenced in their current location, so if your pipeline involves moving warp and/or live2d files to an archival location, ensure that `warp_to_cistem` is run after that move to ensure the continued functionality of the `cisTEM` project.__

 ## When something goes terribly wrong
 Sometimes something goes wrong - the filesystem breaks down for a moment, a websocket sends something really uninterpretable by the server, or someone updates cisTEM and suddenly all the paths are different!